 Corrugated Aluminum Siding

-For many years corrugated aluminum was used primarily for industrial, commercial and farm buiding purposes.
-As a siding and roofing material it is inexpensive and easy to find and install.
-The durable metal is no longer shunned by homeowners but is now being used to accent a home's exterior.
-A farmhouse style of home features a corrugated metal-sided bump out.
+As a siding and roofing material, corrugated aluminum is inexpensive and easy to find and install.
+For many years was used primarily for industrial, commercial and farm building purposes.
+However, the durable metal is no longer shunned by homeowners but is now being utilized to accent residential exteriors.
+In the photo above, a farmhouse-style home features a corrugated metal-sided bump out.

 Corrugated Aluminum Awning

-Not only used to accent to the exterior wall, corrugated aluminum makes a stunning awning.
-Positioned properly, this awning will shade the home's interior from the summer sun but will allow the sun to warm the home in winter months, when the sun is lower in the sky.
-Additionally, this home reflects the homeowner's eclectic nature by combining metal, stucco and wood in its construction plus stone in the landscaping.
+Not only used to accent the exterior wall here, corrugated aluminum makes a stunning awning.
+Positioned properly, this awning will shade the home's interior from the summer sunshine but will allow the home be warmed by the sun in winter months, when it is lower in the sky.
+Additionally, this home reflects the homeowner's eclectic nature by combining metal, stucco and wood in its construction, plus stone in the landscaping.